Resonite-Community-Projects/accesslistmanager/README.md

 # NeosVR Sessions CloudVariable AccessList Manager

+> [!WARNING]
+> Depreciation notice for NeosVR, this project will be renamed and modified to support only Resonite.
+> Until the release a branch will be available for Resonite, the main branch will be for NeosVR until them.

 Discord bot for managing NeosVR sessions access via cloud variable.
 While its mainly developed for controlling a cloud variable for control a cloud variable it could be also used in other usage too.